karbunkul/dart_guardian/README.md

 ## Features

-- Convert from source to base exception
+- Convert from source to base error
 - Return value for matched source errors
 - Logging unexpected errors with extra fields